-- It’s illegal: In Canada it is illegal to keep raccoons as pets, as they are on the ‘prohibited animals list, alongside several other exotic species.
+- It’s illegal: In Canada, it is illegal to keep raccoons as pets, as they are on the ‘prohibited animals list, alongside several other exotic species.

 - It’s unethical: Raccoons are wild animals.
-It’s unethical and illegal to capture a healthy wild animal and force it live out the rest of its life in confinement.
+It’s unethical and illegal to capture a healthy wild animal and force it to live out the rest of its life in confinement.
 Wild animals should be in their natural environment.